 This means that if the affirmative defenses in the answer do not refer to the causes of action to which they are intended, they may be subject to demurrer or motion to strike on this basis, as well.

-The bottom line is that parties should carefully consider their rights in consultation with a California business attorney, real estate lawyer, or other legal professional knowledgeable in the area of practice related to the case at issue.
+The bottom line is that parties should carefully consider their rights in consultation with a business attorney, real estate lawyer, or other legal professional knowledgeable in the area of practice related to the case at issue.
+To speak with one of the dedicated real estate and business attorneys at Talkov Law, call (844) 4-TALKOV (825568) or contact us online.